NashiEXC/wordle-67/README.md

 # wordle-67
-takes the wordle answer of the day and makes stuff with it
+takes the wordle answer of the day and attempts to make a 67 with the greens